psychemedia/island-storynotes/wheatsheaf_duel.md

 ## Introducing the Wheatsheaf

 The Wheatsheaf Hotel is one of the few surviving pubs of old Newport.
-We can find a near contemporary description of it from an advert posted in the *Hampshire Chronicle* just over a decade later, announcing the sale, by auction, of the premises.
+It must have been a sizeable inn even in the early 1800s, acting as a location for local auctions, amongst other things.

 ```{admonition} Old-established Public-House, December 1826
 :class: dropdown